guenchi/json/README.md

 when it's a value, it will directly replace the old one's.

-when it's a procedure, it must accept one argument (old value of key) and return a new value to replace.
+when it's a procedure, it must accept one argument (current value of key) and return a new value to replace.

 Do NOT set #t, #f and '() to values, use 'true, 'false and 'null.